KosinskiLab/pyTME/doc/reference/template_matching/matching_exhaustive.rst

 .. include:: ../../substitutions.rst
-.. currentmodule:: tme.matching_exhaustive

 Exhaustive
 ==========

+.. currentmodule:: tme.matching_exhaustive

 Exhaustive template matching evaluates similarity along a provided set of rotations and all possible translations are sampled using Fast Fourier Transform (FFT) operations.
 Therefore, the algorithm is guaranteed to evaluate a provided set of configurations and to find a global optimum with a sufficiently high angular sampling rate.

 Within |project|, exhaustive template matching is modularized into three primary stages: setup, scoring, and callback.

-1. **Setup**
+1. **Setup:**
-    - The first step is to prepare the data and set the stage for the matching operation.
-This step typically involves configuring FFT operations, selecting the appropriate backend for the computations, and defining parameters for the matching.
-The outcome of this step is a context where template matching is poised to be carried out efficiently.
-See the :ref:`setup-functions` section for available setup methods.
+   Creates a context where template matching is poised to be carried out efficiently. :ref:`Setup functions <setup-functions>` involve data preparation, configuring FFT operations and pre-computing shared parameters.

-2. **Scoring**
+2. **Scoring:**
-    - Once the environment is set, the actual template matching is done using the scoring method.
-This method essentially computes how well the template fits at every possible location within the target.
-Depending on the application, various scoring methods might be employed (e.g., correlation, convolution).
-See the :ref:`scoring-functions` section for available scoring methods.
+   Sample :ref:`scoring function <scoring-functions>` across translational and rotational degrees of freedom.

-3. **Callback**
+3. **Callback:**
-    - After scoring, it's often essential to post-process the results, extract valuable metrics, or make decisions based on the scores.
-The callback is a mechanism that allows for such post-scoring operations.
-It could be visualizing the results, finding the maximum score, etc. Further details and callback options can be found in :doc:`analyzer`.
+   Custom on the fly processing of template matching results using :doc:`analyzers <analyzer>`.

 This concept is embodied in the :py:class:`scan <tme.matching_exhaustive.scan>` and :py:class:`scan_subsets <tme.matching_exhaustive.scan_subsets>` methods below.